AymenA9356/Making-walter-white-good-project/lung-cancer/die.md

-# You die an honourable death.
+# You die from cancer and your family mourns your death.

 [Restart](lung-cancer.md)